 More than 50 million Americans suffer from some kind of sleep disorder such as sleep apnea, narcolepsy or severe insomnia.
 An additional 35 million people have occasional sleep related problems that leave them feeling fatigued throughout the day and these symptoms can lead to physical and mental health issues.
 Many sleep disorders have serious health implications and have been associated with increased risk of hypertension, heart failure, stroke, diabetes, and other conditions.
-Early screening at our sleep clinic in Neptune and identification may help prevent serious complications.
+Early screening at our sleep clinic in New Jersey and identification may help prevent serious complications.
 Once you have been diagnosed with a sleep disorder and have begun therapy, close follow-up may ensure that you are receiving appropriate treatment for improved overall wellness.

 Sleep Apnea is a common breathing disorder that afflicts 18 million Americans or roughly 20 percent of the U.S. adult population.
 Sleep Apnea is a life-threatening condition in which a person stops breathing repeatedly during sleep in intervals that may last from 10 seconds to a minute or longer.
 This disrupts healthy sleep and causes a number of short-term and long-lasting effects that threaten the health and well being of those who suffer from the condition.
 As many as 90 percent of the U.S. population remains undiagnosed.
 Could you be one of them?